karankaw/codingTest/README.md

 -------

 ** Improvements **
-- Instead of Logging to Console - We can cause each of the WebPage to write results in Separate File
+- Instead of Logging to Console - We can cause each of the WebPage to write results in Separate TXT File
 - We can use Multi-Threaded Approach for Worker Threads to run JSoup